 19. Host a Family Bike Wash

-Get your neighbors with kids to come over and bring their tricycles and bikes for a family bike wash.
+Get your whole family outside to give your tricycles and bikes a good washing.
 Suds plus water always equals a good time, especially when the temps heat up.

 —Aimee Della Bitta